tencentyun/intlcloud-documents/product/网络/私有网络/访问Internet/NAT网关_intl.md

 ## Billing Method

-NAT gateway charges include two parts: the gateway rental fee (billed by hour) and the Internet access traffic fees.
-For traffic fees , you can refer to CMV's bill-by-traffic method.
+NAT gateway charges include the gateway rental fee (billed hourly) and Internet access traffic fees.
+For traffic fees , you can refer to CVM's bill-by-traffic method.
 See below for NAT gateway fees.

  <table class="cvmMonth">
          <tbody><tr>